Bombing a residential house in Mawza district during the Eid daysOctober 25, 2023

 Damage analysis suggests that the course of the potential ammunition mirrors the path reflected in this visualization:

 Screenshot from Google Earth Pro showing the location of the impact house.
-The straight green line represents the likely line of potential munition coming from the northwest of the house.
+The straight white line represents the likely line of potential munition coming from the northwest of the house.
 Depending on the damage analysis on the upper door of the house, the line was drawn.
 Screenshot and illustrations created in July 2023 by Yemeni Archive.

 The direction of the volatility of the rubble indicates one other possibility.
 The bombardment created a hole in the eastern corner of the house, while the spread of rubble appears to have taken a path opposite the penetration towards the northeast, marking another approaching area.
 However, it is unknown whether the rubble had been moved aside by civilians prior to the scene being documented and captured on camera.
 If so, the most likely angle of penetration remains from the northeast of the house.
 Conversely, if the rubble had not been touched, the direction of the potential munition remains somewhat inconclusive between the northwest and northeast of the house.